badkapitan/solaredge-monitoring/README.md

 I would like to acknowledge the following sources for inspiring and contributing to this project:

-1. Nelis Oostens for their original solution for Solar Edge inverters, which served as an inspiration for creating my own dashboards and setup.
-You can find their work at [Nelis Oostens SolarEdge Monitoring](http://oostens.me/posts/solaredge-se3000h-monitoring/).
+1. Nelis Oostens for his original solution for Solar Edge inverters, which served as an inspiration for creating my own dashboards and setup.
+You can find his work at [Nelis Oostens SolarEdge Monitoring](http://oostens.me/posts/solaredge-se3000h-monitoring/).

-2. Matjaž Bravc for their remarkable work on the SolarEdge Monitoring Demo.
+2. Matjaž Bravc for his remarkable work on the SolarEdge Monitoring Demo.
 Their contributions provided valuable insights and guidance for aspects of this project.
-Check out their project here: [Matjaž Bravc SolarEdge Monitoring Demo](https://github.com/matjazbravc/SolarEdge.Monitoring.Demo).
+Check out his project here: [Matjaž Bravc SolarEdge Monitoring Demo](https://github.com/matjazbravc/SolarEdge.Monitoring.Demo).

-3. Joe Manna for sharing their experience in monitoring a multi-inverter SolarEdge system.
+3. Joe Manna for sharing his experience in monitoring a multi-inverter SolarEdge system.
 Their insights and solutions have been helpful in the development of this project.
 You can read about it here: [Monitoring a Multi-Inverter SolarEdge System](https://www.packetmischief.ca/2022/01/09/monitoring-a-multi-inverter-solaredge-system/).

 This project also draws inspiration from my personal experience with my own solar panels.
 The desire to create a customized program to better monitor energy generation from my panels was a driving force behind this initiative.
 I wanted to develop a solution that would allow me to track energy production more effectively and gain a deeper understanding of how my panels perform.